zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

     `ns4`.
   * Parent zone `parent.good-mixed-undel-1.methodsv2.xa` is served by `ns1`,
     `ns2` and `ns4.good-mixed-undel-1.methodsv2.xa`.
-  * Child zone is delegated, but there is also an undelegated version.
+  * Child zone is delegated, but there is also an undelegated version where the zone has the same data as the delegation.
   * Undelgated data:
     * ns3.child.parent.good-mixed-undel-1.methodsv2.xa/IPv4
     * ns3.child.parent.good-mixed-undel-1.methodsv2.xa/IPv6